 The March of Dimes is the leading nonprofit organization for pregnancy and baby health.
 With chapters nationwide and its premier event, March for Babies the March of Dimes works to improve the health of babies by preventing birth defects, premature birth and infant mortality.
-For the latest resources and information, visit marchofdimes.com or nacersano.org.
+For the latest resources and information, visit marchofdimes.org or nacersano.org.
 Find us on Facebook and follow us on Twitter.

 The March for Babies is sponsored nationally by the March of Dimes number one corporate supporter Kmart, Farmers Insurance Group, Cigna, Famous Footwear, Sanofi Pasteur, FedEx, Mission Pharmacal, Watson Pharmaceuticals, First Response, and United Airlines.
 State sponsors are Medica and Optum.
 Local sponsors include 5 EYEWITNESS NEWS, Minnesota Monthly, LOVE 105 and Xfinity.